Hannabura

 Distribution

-The has been recorded from East Asia, with material described from Japan.
+The has been recorded from East Asia, with type material described from Japan.
 Specific distribution records for individual are sparse in published sources.

 Similar Taxa